lgbouma/goumlab/content/blog/learning/obs_jupiter.md

 easier for me to maintain some shred of doubt or incredulity.
 I only reach the point of overwhelming certainty in a story when I check it for myself.

-A classic story in astronomy, and all of science, concerns Gallileo, turning a telescope he built from dutch lens-maker's plans towards Jupiter.
+A classic story in astronomy, and all of science, concerns Galileo Galilei, turning a telescope he built from dutch lens-maker's plans towards Jupiter.
 This morning, I did the same!